On-Demand: The Ethics of TeleMental Health with 2021 COVID-19 Updates - 6 CEUs

 - Explain what constitutes "TeleMental Health" and "Technology-Assisted Media"

-- Provide an overview of COVID updated regulations concerning HIPAA and crossing state lines.
+- Review COVID updated regulations concerning HIPAA and crossing state lines.

 - Describe how the HIPAA Business Associate Agreement fits into the HIPAA Security Ruling as it pertains to Electronic Protected Health Information (EPHI) and what you need to know about protecting your electronic transactions and maintaining confidentiality.